 I’m finding this particularly difficult in the wake of Weinstein.
 We’ve seen actors take quite vocal stands against his behaviour—and more than a few saying they refuse to work with him.
 But the same just can’t be said for Allen.

 Case in point: Kate Winslet has called for Weinstein to be “absolutely punished within the fullest extent of the law,” but she continues to sidestep questions about Allen.
-Winslet was featured as one of Variety’s October cover stories and, when pressed about her work with Allen, she “respectfully” declined to comment.
+Winslet—who stars in Allen’s Wonder Wheel, which was released on Dec.
+1—was featured as one of Variety’s October cover stories.
+When pressed about her work with Allen, she “respectfully” declined to comment.
 But just last month, she talked about him (and Roman Polanski!) much more openly in an interview with The New York Times, basically saying she was happy to work with him.

 “Of course one thinks about it,” she said.
 “But at the same time, I didn’t know Woody and I don’t know anything about that family.
 As the actor in the film, you just have to step away and say, I don’t know anything, really, and whether any of it is true or false.
 Having thought it all through, you put it to one side and just work with the person.
 Woody Allen is an incredible director.
 So is Roman Polanski.
 I had an extraordinary working experience with both of those men, and that’s the truth.”

-Well, that may be her truth, but I don’t think it should be the truth.
+Well, speaking highly of the directors you work with may be her responsibility as an actress, but I don’t think she’s fulfilling her responsibility to all of those who see her as a role model.
 To be honest though, I’m not sure why I’m so surprised.
 After all, there’s no shortage of brilliant, talented women who have happily worked with Allen—and continue to do so.
 A short list: Cate Blanchett, Diane Keaton, Kristen Stewart, Blake Lively, Miley Cyrus, Emma Stone…

 I guess part of me honestly thought that, as feminism has gone mainstream and pop stars become increasingly comfortable with politics, it would be harder to find women willing to work with an alleged sexual predator.
 Add to that Gomez and Fanning’s young and cool personas and bevy of teenaged fans, and I guess I unconsciously considered them woke by association, if not by deed.